-To most people in India, the tasty, bright yellow spice turmeric is affectionately known as “the kitchen queen” because everyone there uses it in cooking.
-It’s, of course, the main spice in any curry dish.
-And it has long been my favorite spice in a heart healthy diet plan.
-(Find out about five heart healthy seasonings I love to cook with.)
+To most people in India, the tasty bright yellow spice turmeric is affectionately known as “the kitchen queen” because everyone there uses it in cooking.
+It’s, of course, the main spice in any curry dish and has long been one of my favorite spices in a heart healthy diet plan.
 Why?
 Because turmeric contains a powerful antioxidant and anti-inflammatory compound called curcumin.

-Researchers attribute an impressive list of heart-health benefits to curcumin.
-In one study, researchers at the University of Toronto found that curcumin blocks a wide range of biochemical reactions involved in cardiac hypertrophy (enlargement of the heart chambers), inflammation and fibrosis.
+Researchers attribute the impressive health benefits of turmeric to its active compound curcumin.
+In one study, researchers at the University of Toronto found that curcumin blocks a wide range of biochemical reactions involved in cardiac hypertrophy (enlargement of the heart chambers), inflammation, and fibrosis.
 In another study, investigators at Japan’s Kyoto Medical Center found that curcumin helps support healthy blood pressure in addition to preventing cardiac hypertrophy.

 Curcumin has also been found to reduce the excess platelet aggregation that occurs in sticky, clot-forming blood.
 And it appears that curcumin helps keep NF-kappa B production, a protein complex involved in the body’s inflammatory reactions, in check.
 Elevated NF-kappa B production has been linked to cancer as well as inflammatory and autoimmune diseases.

 How to Get the Health Benefits of Turmeric

 Since inflammation is the root cause of so many conditions, including heart disease, curcumin’s well-established anti-inflammatory abilities make it an important component in a heart healthy diet plan.
 That’s why I cook with plenty of turmeric, and suggest you do the same.